ergoplatform/ergo-wallet-app/README.md

 ## What's to come

 ### Extend core functionality
-- [ ] Prevent sending transaction when there are unconfirmed transactions (transaction is discarded)
-- [ ] Filter unspent boxes with assets
-- [ ] Support P2S addresses
-- [ ] switch to Explorer API v1
 - [ ] Derive further addresses from master key

 ### And maybe in the future